The Development of Explosions in Axisymmetric Ab Initio Core-Collapse Supernova Simulations of 12-25 $M_\odot$ Stars: Results

 \subsubsection{Standing Accretion Shock Instability}

 To provide evidence for the operation of the SASI in our models, which should manifest itself globally, we plot in Figure~\ref{fig:mode_power} the time evolution of the total power in the first six Legendre modes of the pressure fluctuations.
-The pressure fluctuation power is computed from the volume integral of the fractional variation of the pressure from its angular mean between the mean neutrinosphere radius \Rnu\ and the mean shock radius \Rshock\ as suggested by \citet{BlMe06},
+Following \citet{BlMe06} and \citet{MaJa09}, the pressure fluctuation power is computed from the volume integral of the fractional variation of the pressure from its angular mean between the mean neutrinosphere radius \Rnu\ and the mean shock radius \Rshock\,

 where Legendre amplitudes $G_{\ell}(r,t)$ are given by

 and $P_{\ell}(\cos \theta)$ are the Legendre polynomials.